Crown-Commercial-Service/DataSubmissionServiceAPI/README.md

 ## Reporting rake tasks

-There are Rake tasks to report the status of the month's tasks:
+There are Rake tasks to report the status of monthly tasks:

 ```
-  # Report the status of the month's tasks
+  # Reports monthly task statistics.
+Defaults to the current month’s tasks.
   $ bundle exec rake report:submission_stats

+  # Report spend and management charge.
+Defaults to the current month’s tasks.
+  $ bundle exec rake report:spend_and_management_charge
 ```

 ## Console helpers